College & Program Information

 - SW 266 Media Literacy

-Most first-year students take COM 101 Rhetoric and the American Democratic Tradition and SW 266 Media Literacy.
+Most first-year students will take COM 101 Rhetoric and the American Democratic Tradition and SW 266 Media Literacy, plus an introductory class to their major in their first semester.

 Depending on your major, below you will find a selection of introductory courses to consider: